-This is an activity that can be carried out across geographies, across genders, and for participants of all ages.
+This is an activity that can be carried out across geographies, genders, and participants of all ages.

 18. The minefield

-A foul in any of the instructions disqualifies the team.
+A foul in any of the instructions disqualify the team.
 You can change the starting and ending points when a different pair comes to play.

-To add difficulty, you can define the route beforehand, or can get multiple teams started from different start and endpoints in the same space.
-In this case, if two blindfolded members from different teams collide, both disqualify.
-Follow the activity by a sumptuous team lunch.
+To add difficulty, you can define the route beforehand or can get multiple teams started from different start and endpoints in the same space.
+In this case, if two blindfolded members from different groups collide, both disqualify.
+Follow the activity with a great team lunch.
 It is a highly engaging activity and does wonders in building trust, communication, and effective listening.

 19. Five finger show

 Last but not least, this game is amongst the top team bonding activities, especially for remote teams, and can be played with any number of players.
-All that you need is a host with a list of quirky things everyone does while working from home.
+You need a host with a list of quirky things everyone does while working from home.

-Some examples are: wearing pajamas/shorts in a video call, speaking while still on mute, sending an emoji to a colleague in the last 5 hours, had a pet walk in, and crash a meeting, a half-dressed kid in the background, etc. The host mentions the items from a list, while all participants have held one hand with five fingers extended.
+Some examples are: wearing pajamas/shorts in a video call, speaking while still on mute, sending an emoji to a colleague in the last 5 hours, having a pet walk in, crashing a meeting, a half-dressed kid in the background, etc. The host mentions the items from a list, while all participants have held one hand with five fingers extended.
 With each yes, participants put each finger down.

 The one whose five fingers go down first does some fun activity for the team.
 Through this game, people relate to each other more.
-This game is especially good for teammates who live with family or pets since they can laugh off at their funny moments which occur during team meets.
+This game is perfect for teammates who live with family or pets since they can laugh off at their funny moments during team meets.

 This activity can be carried out across geographies, genders, and team members of all ages.
 This is a very easy team-building activity for remote employees.

-1. Including introverts – While avoiding participation is difficult in physical office presence, remote working may enable introverts to avoid being a big part of online events.
+- Including introverts: While avoiding participation is difficult in a physical office, remote working may enable introverts to avoid being a big part of online events.
 Include them with ice-breaking questions and pair them with an enthusiastic team member in activities.

-2. Follow the 2.5X rule – Since virtually connected teams cannot have small discussions around water-coolers or say hi to each other in elevators, it is important to do as many as 2.5x virtual team building activities for work as you would do in a typical office setting.
+- Follow the 2.5X rule: Since virtually connected teams cannot have small discussions around water-coolers or say hi to each other in elevators, it is important to do as many as 2.5x virtual team building activities for work as you would in a typical office setting.
 You may dial down the duration and budget but always increase engagement.

-3. Make virtual team-building exercise a weekly ritual - Subscription to quick online games with leaderboards for your teams or getting together and carrying out some of the activities listed above should be done weekly or once in two weeks to keep the teams motivated and connected.
+- Make virtual team-building exercise a weekly ritual: Subscription to quick online games with leaderboards for your teams or getting together and carrying out some of the activities listed above should be done weekly or once in two weeks to keep the teams motivated and connected.

-4. Send packages via mail- It makes for absolute delight to send some office goodies like cups, tees, badges, thank you letters to spouses, etc. which can be displayed in team meetings to employees.
+- Send packages via mail: It makes for absolute delight to send some office goodies like cups, tees, badges, thank you letters to spouses, etc. which can be displayed in team meetings to employees.

-We recommend that at the end of any team activity, take a group photo of team members.
+We recommend that you take a group photo of team members at the end of any team activity.
 For virtual meetings, take a screenshot!
-This keeps the memory alive and serves as motivation for other teammates who missed the event, to be a part of it in the future.
+This keeps the memory alive and motivates other teammates who missed the event to be a part of it in the future.